kesselborn/mini-migrator/README.md

 ### Teardown

-If you want to delete the databases and the users you set up with the `setup` command call
+If you want to delete the databases and the users that were created with the `setup` command call

     ./teardown